 - Stomach cancer may cause irritation or swelling.

-- An enlarged spleen or liver pushes on the stomach and creates a feeling of fullness.
+- An enlarged spleen or liver pushes on the stomach, creating a feeling of fullness.

 - Medications, including chemotherapy, immunotherapy, and other anticancer drugs.